-Failure to delegate properly is a fundamental root cause of organizational dysfunction.
+Failure to delegate properly is a fundamental cause of organizational dysfunction.
 Most commonly this type of dysfunction rears its ugly head in one of four ways.

 First is insufficient (or even non-existent) delegation.
 In this case delegation is so limited that decision-making bottle-necks are prevalent in the organization.
 Communication likewise suffers because of choke points and bottle-necks.
 As a result, progress slows, momentum is lost, innovation loses traction, frustration mounts, and morale sinks.